IDEALEMX/tx/README.md

 # TX
 ## What is it
-Tx is a small text editor written in c++, with a focus on being simple, fast and simple at its core, allowing for very manual and fine tuned configuration.
+Tx is a minimal text editor written in c++, with a focus on being simple, fast and allowing for extremely manual and fine tuned configuration.

 One important thing to note is that TX is configured not via a config file but by extending the c++ code via "module" classes and recompiling.